vxlang/vxlang-page/README.md

 ## Deploying the full version

-The beta version is free software, so if you request the full version via email, I will create a distribution file and respond to you.
+The full version of the VxLang beta is free software, so if you share with me what you'll be using it for, I'll share a download link with you.

 - E-Mail: 0x999h@gmail.com
 - The demo message box is removed.